Update: New BMW i5 pictures added to ‘Design,’ ‘Specifications,’ and ‘BMW 5 Series electric features’ sections.

 The Dingolfing E-Powertrain Competence Center will be in charge of the 5 Series electric battery modules, battery cell coating, high-voltage battery assembly, and e-machine development (electric motor).
 Since 2020, this facility has been producing the electric motor for the BMW iX3, and in May 2021, it began producing the batteries and battery modules for the BMW iX and BMW i4.
 This facility will also supply electric motors for the iX and i4.
 The BMW 5 Series electric may also be manufactured in China, but only for domestic sales.

 Expecting no less than a 50% share of electrified vehicles in its annual sales globally from 2030, BMW Group is preparing to gear up for the production of both electric cars and electric vehicle components.
-Starting this year, it plans to manufacture electric drivetrains for 500,000 electrified vehicles annually in Dingolfing.
+It said it would manufacture electric drivetrains for 500,000 electrified vehicles annually in Dingolfing from 2022.

-BMW is investing more than EUR 500 million (USD 535 million) to expand electric drivetrain production capacity in this location by the end of 2022.
+BMW said it was investing more than EUR 500 million to expand electric drivetrain production capacity in this location by 2022.
 It is preparing other production sites – like Regensburg and Leipzig – to produce electric drivetrains.
-The German automaker plans to invest around EUR 790 million (USD 845 million) in scaling up the production capacity for electric powertrain components at these three sites and Steyr by the end of 2022.
+The German automaker planned to invest around EUR 790 million (USD 836 million) in scaling up the production capacity for electric powertrain components at these three sites and Steyr by 2022.

 BMW 5 Series EV release date

 With the i5’s production scheduled to start in Summer 2023, we think BMW Group could hold its world premiere as early as Q2 2023 (April-June 2023).
 The company has confirmed it plans to launch it in Germany in October 2023.
 The U.S. will be among the first markets worldwide to get the new electric sedan, Zipse indicated during his speech during the company’s 2023 annual conference on March 15, 2023: